 Did you meet some cool folks in jail?
 Do you need to get in touch with an inmate you met while you were incarcerated?
 Post a message to them below.

-Say wassup to people locked up at Miami County Jail
+Send a message to people incarcerated at Miami County Jail

 Links and Resources